mica-lang/mica/src/lib.md

 ## Calling Rust from Mica

-Mica wouldn't be an embeddable scripting language worth anybody's time if it didn't have a way of calling Rust functions.
+Mica wouldn't be an embeddable scripting language worth your time if it didn't have a way of calling Rust functions.
 To register a Rust function in the VM, [`Engine::add_function`] can be used:
 ```rust
 # use mica::Value;